MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 2. Inferring the [`targetBinaryVersion`](#target-binary-version-parameter) of this release by using the version name that's specified in the project's **config.xml** file.

-To illustrate the difference that the `release-cordova` command can make, the following is an example of how you might generate and release an update for a Cordova app using the "vanilla" `release` command:
+To illustrate the difference that the `release-cordova` command can make, the following example shows how you might generate and release an update for a Cordova app using the "vanilla" `release` command:

 ```shell
 cordova prepare ios